Each project supports a maximum of 50 backend functions.

 |---|---|

-name | Unique identifier for the function.
-Used when invoking via SDK or HTTP. |
+name | Optional.
+Unique identifier for the function.
+Used when invoking via SDK or HTTP.
+Defaults to the directory path relative to the functions root. |

-entry | The TypeScript file containing the function code. |
+entry | The file containing the function code. |

 The code file contains your function logic.
 Functions must use theDeno.serve() wrapper and return Response objects: